rackerlabs/support-how-to/content/how-to/dedicated-hosting/manage-local-users-in-the-myrackspace-portal/index.md

    The **Password** should be at least eight characters, with at least three character types (uppercase, lowercase, numeric, and symbol).

-**Step 2.** You can also assign the following attributes to the user:
+**Step 2.** You can also assign the following optional features to the user:

    - User cannot change their password
    - Password never expires
    - User login is disabled
-    - User has admin privileges (This option adds the newly created user to the Administrators group on Windows&reg; and gives the user sudo privileges on Linux&reg;.)
+   - User has admin privileges

 **Step 3.** Click the **Submit** button.